ant1po1e/ant1po1e/README.md

 **`Junior Desktop Developer & Game Developer`**

 Hello there, My name is Apriansyah Yudha Pratama, you can call me Yudha.
-A Web Programming & Game Developing Student at SMK Muhammadiyah 1 Sukoharjo.
+A desktop and game developer student at SMK Muhammadiyah 1 Sukoharjo.
 I love exploring new stuff especially in technologies.

    <p align="left">
       <a href="https://github.com/ant1po1e?tab=followers">